Is Edamame Good For You?

 Dear Stickler, Would I call edamame delicious?
 Probably not.
 I mean it’s okay as a lima bean substitute…, but please bring back the old fordhooks.
 But I digress.
 You really want to know if the word edamame is singular or plural, don’t you?
 As I understand it, its meaning can be either singular or plural in Japanese, but is typically used as a collective.
 So what I’d say is “Edamame is on the menu but so is ikura (salmon roe).
 Given the choice between cholesterol and chlorophyll, I’ll opt for cholesterol every time.”

-3. I thought edamame was like so good for you!
+3. I thought edamame was so good for you!
 Really, seriously, it’s not?
 I mean it’s a natural bean still in its shell, how can it not be good for you? — Ariel

 Dear Ariel, A little once in awhile, as in the small quantities served as an appetizer in many Japanese restaurants is fine for most people.
 No worries unless you are allergic.
 The problem today is, a lot of people are noshing on edamame like its popcorn.
 And doing so night after night.
 Bottom line is the quantities of antinutrients and toxins in the edamame collective add up quickly.
 Edamame can thus put you at risk for digestive distress, thyroid disorders, immune system breakdown, reproductive problems, etc. I’d also suggest it is “really, seriously” naive to think “natural” is always “safe” and “good for you.”
 Raw or undercooked “natural beans in their shells” are notorious producers of gas and other digestive distress.
 And if that doesn’t convince you that there are some hazards to beans, you might want to Google “favism.”